wp-plugins/heyyou/readme.txt

 Dynamic Custom Post Types - ("DCPT")'s - are posts that you can add directly into a Wordpress Page.
 Unlike a "Post" a DCPT by default only has a title: within that page, there's a configuration form where you can configure that DCPT to whatever required, some options include:

- * Adding a blurb and/or a date feild
+ * Adding a blurb and/or a date field
  * Categories / Groupings for the DCPT's
- * Meta feilds for Media items, text, code, URLs
+ * Meta fields for Media items, text, code, URLs
  * & much much more..

 = What type of Pages are dynamic custom post types useful for? =

-The entire orgin of this project bases from wanting the following within a wordpress page:
+The entire origin of this project bases from wanting the following within a Wordpress page:

  * A FAQ listing, simple, directly below a pages content
  * Staff BIO listing